NicolasH2/ggsurvival/README.md

 <img src="readme_files/surv1.png"/>

 That's already it!
+However, note that geom_surv does not take the data and aes arguement from the ggplot general function.
+They always have to be provided directly in geom_surv.

 Your data.frame needs to have at least 2 columns: one for the survival time and one for the survival status.
 In aes(x,y), time has to be assigned to x and status has to be assigned to y.
 You can name these columns however you want.
 For the status column, events are specified like this:
 - NA: will be ignored
 - 1: death event
 - everything else: censored event